xddxdd/blog/source/_posts/en/article/modify-computer/laptop-intel-nvidia-optimus-passthrough.lantian/index.md

      ```

      Pay attention to the iGPU PCIe bus location.
 In addition you can optionally replace the UUID.

+     In addition, each time you restart the system, you need to run this command manually before starting the VM.
+You can also add this command to `/etc/rc.local` to create the virtual GPU on startup.
+It does not have performance impacts when the VM is off.

 3. Modify the VM configuration to expose the virtual GPU
    - Run `virsh edit Win10`, where `Win10` is the name of your VM.
 Insert the following contents above `</devices>`: